 Organisations can produce these profiles using ResroACT, or based on proprietary workforce management tools Kronos, MS Project, Oracle P6 , Aspect, or many others, supplemented with their Human Capital Management (HCM) or Customer Relationship Management (CRM) system, or even spreadsheets.

 Effort Profiles are the primary information that drive the Effort Management Theorem.
 When Demand, Capacity and Allocation are compared with each other, we can numerically predict Forecast Outcomes.
-Forecast Outcomes drive Advanced Effort Management so we can predict Opportunities, report at all levels and recommend interventions that optimise your workforce.
+Forecast Outcomes drive Advanced Effort Management so we can forecast performance (outcomes and inefficiencies), report at all levels and recommend interventions that optimise your workforce.

 Read more about Effort Management…